-- Navy Personnel Command (BUPERS) NAF employees
+- Navy Personnel Command (BUPERS) employees

-- Federal or USPS annuitants, including survivor and deferred annuitants
+- Federal or USPS annuitants

-- Retired "Grey" Reservists, even if they are not yet receiving their retired pay
+- Retired grey reservists, even if they are not yet receiving their retired pay

 - Separated employees with title to a deferred annuity, even if they are not yet receiving that annuity